educorvi/vue-json-form/docs/schemaDoc/layout.md

 ## $schema

-May contain a link to the uischema
+May contain a schema reference to the uischema

 `$schema`